How to Create the Most Comprehensive Report from Your Customer Satisfaction Survey

 Ratings Chart

 A “ratings chart” should illustrate the number of times each specific rating, likely based on a 1-5 Likert scale, was chosen during a selected time range separated by channel.
-This visualisation allows companies and CS representatives to drill down slightly to see how customers are using a simple scale to rate satisfaction given different channels and time periods.
+This visualization allows companies and CS representatives to drill down slightly to see how customers are using a simple scale to rate satisfaction given different channels and time periods.

 CSAT Survey Sending Funnel